In this part two, I am going to describe our team’s current best practices to make Typescript work for you when working with Redux.

 It almost looks like a magic as Redux type definition does a lot of heavy lifting for us.
 Let’s examine what actually happens inside the code above.

-definition is the overloaded type definition used.
-In the definition, mapStateToProps
+This^ connect definition is the overloaded type definition used.
+In the definition, mapStateToProps is expanded to

 If I put the logic above into code, it looks like the following: